jakguru/hazteam-sop/readme.md

-# HAZTEAM Standard Operating Procedures
+# HAZTEAM Member Handbook

 ![HT_hd_coa_web_2023_280kb](https://s3.amazonaws.com/guildtag/file/5662/29597-16b8a0.png)
 ## Introduction:
-*  This SOP is meant to educate Members on the procedures and policies that are in place for HAZTEAM.
-All Members are required to know this SOP.
-Failure to know them and as a result violate them, is grounds for expulsion from the team.
+*  This handbook is meant to educate Members on the procedures and policies that are in place for HAZTEAM.
+All Members are required to know it's contents.
+Failure to know them and as a result, violate them, is grounds for expulsion from the team.
 *  In HT we hold our members to a higher standard.
 That is to understand and uphold a specific etiquette that must be followed as a member of the team.
 We don't believe our rules are strict or are hard to follow, but nevertheless